 The ADU participated in the Canada-US Groundfish Committee's working group, Committee of Age Reading Experts (CARE).
-We participated in the biennial workshop, age structure exchanges, and committee work including developing narrative for an age reading manual.
-(Contact Kristen Munk)
+This included an age structure exchange of known-age sablefish and developing narrative for updates to the CARE sablefish age reading manual.
+(Contact Chris Siddon)